Agile Strategy

 Source: venture.idea

-Venture.idea supports companies not only in setting up the agile control system, but also with methodical support and content development of an agile strategy with a portfolio of relevant strategic opportunities for the future goal achievement of the company.
+In addition to setting up the agile control system, Venture.idea supports companies with methodological support and the content-related development of an agile strategy with a portfolio of relevant strategic opportunities for the company's future target achievement.

-"Thanks to the agile portfolio strategy, we always remain capable of acting even in an increasingly fast-paced and complex environment"
+"Thanks to the agile portfolio strategy, we remain capable of acting at all times, even in an increasingly fast-moving and complex environment"

-Timo Emmert, Commercial Director / Authorized Representative E-Commerce, MediaMarktSaturn
+Timo Emmert, Commercial Director / Authorized Officer E-Commerce, MediaMarktSaturn

 Lucas Sauberschwarz